UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 Much of the example code you'll find online is Python2, rather than Python3

-For the most part, they are the same -- so you can sue those examples to learn from.
+For the most part, they are the same -- so you can use those examples to learn from.

 There are a lot of subtle differences that you don't need to concern yourself with just yet.